MyoHub/myosuite/docs/source/challenge-doc.rst

 **Success Condition**

-    - Touching the start position, end position, MPL hand, and MyoHand, independently for 100 timesteps
+    - The object moved from start position to goal position.
+Both the MPL hand, and MyoHand, is required to touch the object for 100 timesteps
-    - Having a maximum contact force smaller than 1500N (subject to change based on submission)
+    - Exerting a maximum contact force on the object, less than 1500N (subject to change based on submission)
-    - Placing the object within 0.05 meters within the goal site on the pillar
+    - Placing the object within 0.05 meters of the goal site on the pillar

 **Ranking Criteria**
-    1. Task success rate
+    1. Task success rate (success_attempt / total_attempt)
-    2. Time to complete the task
+    2. Time to complete the task (success_attempt + failed_attempt)
     3. Muscle activation
     4. Distance from goal site (only if tie in previous metrics)